Posts by Paul Kretsch

 If you are like most people with a pond, you may be in a constant battle with algae and pond weed growth during the warmer months of the year.
 This is because aquatic plants thrive in warm weather and the conditions that it brings to your pond.
 Lack of water movement can create a buildup…

-Read MoreToxic Algae: What it is and how to prevent it
+Read MoreToxic Algae: What They Are and How to Prevent Growth

 Read MoreSteps to Prevent Mid-Summer Algae Blooms